tiago-bitten/typingtest-api/README.md

 ### Random Test Resources

-The API incorporates a collection of short words (3 to 4 letters), medium words (5 to 6 letters), and long words (7 to 8 letters) stored in three files located in resources/typingtest-words.
+The API incorporates a collection of short words (3 to 4 letters), medium words (5 to 6 letters), and long words (7 to 8 letters) stored in three files located in `resources/typingtest-words`.
 These words are utilized to create random tests, guaranteeing a diverse and challenging learning experience.

 ### Security with Spring Security and JWT Auth0

 To ensure the security of the API's endpoints, the Spring Security Framework has been implemented.
 This ensures that only authorized users can access the API's resources.
-Authentication is carried out through Auth0's JWT (JSON Web Token), providing secure and efficient authentication.
+Authentication is carried out through Auth0's JWT, providing secure and efficient authentication.

 ### PostgreSQL Database